Repost from 2015. Edited, updated, and corrected.

 Tada’s God is best described as a know-it-all deity who afflicts humans with sickness, disease, suffering, and death because he loves them and wants to increase their faith in him.
 He then wants them to use the afflictions he gave them to tell others what a wonderful God he is.

-The Christian interpretation of the Bible presents God as a father and the Christian as a child.
+The Christian interpretation of the Bible presents God as a father and the Christian as a child (a son).
 Good fathers love, protect, and nurture their children.
-They don’t beat them, abuse them, or afflict them with suffering.
+They don’t beat them, abuse them, or afflict them with pain and suffering.
 Every right-minded human being knows what qualities make for a good father.
 We also know what qualities make for a bad father.

 A father who has the power to heal and doesn’t is a bad father.
 A father who causes suffering, sickness, and disease when he could do otherwise is a bad father.
 A father who afflicts his child with breast cancer is a bad father.
 A father who gives his child breast cancer so she can tell everyone what a wonderful father he is, is a bad father.
 From my seat in the pew, this God-the-father, as presented by modern Christianity, is a bad father.

 Disease, sickness, suffering, and death are all around us.
 If God could do something about these things and doesn’t, what are we to make of such a God?
-What are we to make of a God who is seemingly involved in the intimate details of life, yet when things really matter is absent without leave (AWOL)?
+What are we to make of a God who is seemingly involved in the intimate details of life — helping Granny find her car keys — yet when things really matter, he is absent without leave (AWOL)?

 Christians sing a song that says “what a mighty God we serve.”
 A mighty God?
 In what way is the Christian God mighty?
 Batman and Superman were mighty gods.
 They used their powers for good.
 They were always on call, ready at a moment’s notice, to swoop in and help those in need.
-But the Christian God ?
+But the Christian God?
 It seems the bigger the need the harder he is to find.
-As I noted in another post, God seems to involve himself in trivial matters like getting a woman a $200 refund on her plane ticket, but he seemingly can’t be found when an environmentally catastrophic oil leak needs plugging.
-Perhaps we need to forget about this God and turn on the Bat signal.
+As I noted in another post, God seems to involve himself in trivial matters like getting a woman a $200 refund on her plane ticket, but he seemingly can’t be found when an environmentally catastrophic oil leak needs plugging or forest fires are destroying lives and property.
+Perhaps we need to forget about this God and turn on the Bat-signal.

 I am saddened by Joni Eareckson Tada’s affliction with breast cancer.
 Being a quadriplegic for over fifty years is enough suffering for one lifetime.
 But I know just because you have one health problem in life doesn’t mean you won’t be afflicted again.
-As I have learned in my own life, just because I have Fibromyalgia doesn’t mean I won’t get some other disease.
+As I have learned in my own life, just because I have fibromyalgia doesn’t mean I won’t get some other disease.
 Life isn’t fair.
 Life can be cruel.
 I’ve known Christians whose lives were devastated by one tragedy or sickness after another.
+I know one Christian woman whose oldest son recently committed suicide, her middle son is in prison for murder, and her youngest child died of Non-Hodgkins lymphoma at age 23.
+Yet, she still devotedly praises God for his manifold blessings.
 If God is the one dumping all this on them, it would seem proper to ask God to move on to someone else.
 “Please God afflict sister so-and-so.
 She is in perfect health.”

 Christians often quote the verse that says God will never give anyone more than they can bear.
 In other words, no matter what you face in life, God has determined you can bear it.
 This verse always leaves God off the hook.
-God, who is sovereign over all things, determines that you can bear to have cancer, AIDS, Fibromyalgia, ALS, MS, emphysema, or any other dreaded disease, so he afflicts you.
+God, who is sovereign over all things, determines that you can bear to have cancer, AIDS, fibromyalgia, ALS, MS, emphysema, or any other dreaded disease, so he afflicts you.
 You are expected to bear whatever he brings your way.
 If you don’t, it is your fault.
-Your failure to bear your burden shows that you lack faith.
+Your failure to bear your burden shows that you lack faith or you have secret sins in your life.

-Reality paints us a different picture.
+Reality paints us a far different picture.
 Many Christians, if not most, do not bear their burdens as the Bible says they should.
-I have counseled hundreds of Christians over the years who were weighed down by the burdens given to them by God (so they thought).
+I have counseled hundreds of Christians over the years who were weighed down by the burdens allegedly given to them by God.
 At the time, I encouraged them to have more faith, but rarely did the faith of the afflicted rise to the weight of the burden.
 Most often, the burden broke their back.
 Sadly, many of these people continue to walk around, stooped over and crippled, all the while singing “what a mighty God we serve.”